-A Professor of Finance, David is the author of the largest franchise of Finance textbooks outside of the US and is a visiting professor at Politecnico di Milano.
+David Hillier is Executive Dean and Professor of Finance at the University of Strathclyde Business School.
+He is the author of the largest franchise of Finance textbooks outside of the US and has visiting appointments at universities in Italy and Thailand.
 David is recognised as being in the top 3% of the most prolific finance researchers in the world over the past fifty years (Heck and Cooley, 2009) and appears regularly in the media as a business commentator.
-His YouTube channel of Finance lectures (professordavidhillier) has attracted more than 250,000 views worldwide.
+His YouTube channel of Finance lectures (professordavidhillier) has attracted more than 60,000 views worldwide.

 David’s research has been funded by a number of international organisations including the Italian and Spanish governments, the Thai Stock Exchange, Thai Securities and Exchange Commission, Thai Government Pension Fund, Australian Research Council, The Actuarial Profession, Rotman International Centre for Pension Management, and the Central Bank of Tanzania.
 Since 2000, his research has attracted more than £650,000 in funding.

 David is currently an editor of the Journal of Economics & Business and sits on the editorial board of many international journals.

 Professor Hillier publishes in the area of Corporate Finance and Corporate Governance.
 His PhD research is related to Corporate Insider Trading and this is an area in which he is still very active.

 Potential PhD supervision areas are Corporate Insider Trading and any area of Corporate Governance.
 Professor Hillier has access to a large number of databases in this area that are made available to his PhD students.